On this page you will find the latest information on council services and facilities affected by the coronavirus (COVID-19) outbreak, including:

 Requesting attendance of the Mayor

-Given the current situation in regard to COVID-19, all Mayoral engagements are suspended until further notice.
-Thank you for your interest.
+Due to the COVID-19 outbreak, all Mayoral engagements are suspended until further notice.

 Welfare outreach surgeries

-All Welfare Surgeries will close to the public with effect from Thursday 19 March 2020 until further notice.
-You can still access support and information and complete enquiry forms online.
+All welfare surgeries are currently closed to the public until further notice.
+You can still access support and information online by:

 Young people groups

-It’s important that we all do what we can to keep everyone safe but we’re looking forward to the time when our groups will open again and we can meet up every week.
+It’s important that we do what we can to keep everyone safe but we’re looking forward to the time when our groups reopen and we can meet up again.